Skip to main content

 Course detail

-This module is an introduction to basic forensic techniques and the scientific principles underlying them.
+This module will consist of a mix of laboratory based practical, lectures, workshops and computing practical.
+This will allow for an introduction to basic forensic techniques, the scientific principles underlying them, and the mathematics, statistics and computing tools used to present scientific findings.
 Techniques used include fingerprint development (chemical and physical), spot tests for blood stains, identification of glass fragments by density, refractive index and x-ray fluorescence, microscopic examination of hairs and fibres and methods for determining alcohol and drugs in the blood.
-Practical work is supported by lectures on forensic awareness and how forensic scientists interact with the police force and other bodies.
+Practical work is supported by lectures in forensic awareness, mathematics and statistics to ensure you are introduced to the principles of scientific analysis and presentation of data in a forensic setting.

 This module aims to introduce students from diverse backgrounds to the range of skills required in modern analytical science and illustrate how analytical methodology underpins scientific investigation across the conventional discipline boundaries.
 The module will build on and develop your prior knowledge of analysis whilst not assuming any particular area of expertise and will also endeavour to improve your numerical, IT and communication skills by illustrating analytical methodology in the context of these key skill areas.
 This module also aims to develop your ability to obtain and interpret a wide range of spectroscopic data in a systematic and logical fashion.
 In this way you'll be taught to apply your knowledge to a wide range of new problems and in so doing develop your general problem solving skills.
 The module will be taught primarily by lectures and tutorials with illustrative practical work to highlight salient points from the lecture material.